ibm-cloud-docs/openshift/acm-addon.md

     ```
     {: screen}

 2. Retrieve the base URL of the Red Hat OpenShift oauth server.
-Replace `<master_URL>` with the URL found in the previous step.
+Replace `MASTER_URL` with the URL found in the previous step.
 The command extracts the base URL without the `/oauth/token` suffix.

     ```sh
-    curl -sS <master_URL>/.well-known/oauth-authorization-server | jq -r .token_endpoint | sed 's#/oauth/token##'
+    curl -sS MASTER_URL/.well-known/oauth-authorization-server | jq -r .token_endpoint | sed 's#/oauth/token##'
     ```
     {: pre}